Informatics Student Experience

 Student Experience — Informatics

-We invite you to browse the statistics pulled from a recent exit survey of graduates who completed the MS in Informatics program in fall 2023.
-Note percentages are rounded and may not always equal 100. (n=6 responses)
+We invite you to browse the statistics pulled from a recent exit survey of graduates who completed the MS in Informatics program in spring 2024.
+Note percentages are rounded and may not always equal 100. (n=3 responses)

 • 100% said they would recommend our Informatics program.

-• According to the survey respondents, the top strengths of the Informatics program are its cost, flexibility, and online learning environment
+• According to the survey respondents, the top strengths of the Informatics program are its flexibility and online learning environment

-• All of the survey respondents completed the program within 2.5 years, with 1.5 years being the fastest time to degree
+• All of the survey respondents completed the program within two years

 Our students also took advantage of a range of informal learning opportunities and activities that helped them expand their professional network and aid them with future job seeking.
 For example:

-• To stay current with professional trends, the survey respondents read industry-related newsletters and professional journals, listened to industry-related podcasts, and attended professional conferences.
+• To stay current with professional trends, the survey respondents read industry-related newsletters and blogs, read scholarly journals, and followed industry-related hashtags on social media.
 Students enrolled in our MS in Informatics program can apply for travel grants to attend professional conferences.

 In addition, you’ll be in good company in our fully online master’s degree program.
-Here are some stats about our graduating Informatics program students as reported in the fall 2023 exit survey:
+Here are some stats about our graduating Informatics program students as reported in the spring 2024 exit survey:

 • Our MS in Informatics program is offered exclusively online, and there are no on-campus orientations or other required in-person events.
-Five of the survey respondents completed the program from California, and one completed the program from Central America.
+All three of the survey respondents completed the program from California.

 [top]